abilandz/NAT3054/Lecture_3/make.md

 ### 4. The final step: **cmake** <a name="the.final.step.cmake"></a>

-CMake ('cross-platform make') is an advanced software development tool which is used primarily to automate the creation of configuration files for standard native build tools, e.g. of _makefile_'s for **make**.
-It was released first time in 2000 by **Kitware, Inc.**, a technology company headquartered in Clifton Park, New York, and initially focusing mostly on 3D biomedical imaging of human body.
+CMake ('cross-platform make') is an advanced software development tool which is used primarily to automate the creation of configuration files for standard native build tools, e.g. _makefiles_ for **make**.
+It was released for the first time in 2000 by Kitware, Inc., a technology company headquartered in Clifton Park, New York, and initially focusing mostly on 3D biomedical imaging of the human body.